appseconnect/docs/_posts/API-Management/Policies/2018-09-19-quota-per-user-key.md

 ### Policy Statement

 Each policy requires certain configuration, which will allow to configure the policy for a particular API endpoint.
 Below are the list of configurations required for this policy.

+Sequence - The order of your policies applied/you want this policy to run.

 ![Ip Restrict Policy](/staticfiles/api-management/media/ip-restrict-policy.PNG)